St. Helena Island (Maryland): History

+The Hartman family sold the mansion to the Clickners, who also owned Dobbins Island in the Magothy River.
+In 2025, the Clickners sold the mansion to Mikell and Katherine Perry.

 Geography

 St. Helena Island is bordered on the east and south by the two-mile (3 km)-wide Round Bay, the only part of the generally straight and relatively narrow tidal Severn River to exceed three-quarters of a mile in width.
 Little Round Bay borders the island on the north and west and may have been a meander during a time when sea level was lower and the Severn was a freshwater river.
 Maynadier and Hopkins Creeks are 0.3 to 0.4 miles southwest of the southern tip of the island.

 Vertical buffs on the western, northern, and northeastern portions of the island range from 30 to 50 ft in height.
 A 10–15 foot-wide beach can be found on the western side of the island and in the cove on the northeast side.
 The maximum elevation on the island is 52 ft.
 St. Helena has only lost about 2 of its 21.5 acre in the last 150 years.